jvns/talks/2014-09-strangeloop/slides.md

 * YOU CAN STILL RECOVER IT

 # Understanding your operating system makes you a better programmer

+# Treat your programs as a black box

 # OKAY AWESOME LET'S LEARN